Hotel d'Angleterre

-The Hotel d'Angleterre is one of the first deluxe hotels in the world.
-Situated in the heart of Copenhagen, Denmark, it is located on Kongens Nytorv opposite Charlottenborg, the Royal Opera and Nyhavn.
+The Hôtel d'Angleterre or Angleterre is one of the first deluxe hotels in the world.
+Situated in the heart of Copenhagen, Denmark, it is located on Kongens Nytorv opposite Charlottenborg, the Royal Theatre and Nyhavn.
 While its history dates back to 1755, it has been in its current building since a fire, in 1795, damaged the previous building beyond repair.
-From 1872 to 1875, the building was significantly extended and refurbished by the architects, Vilhelm Dahlerup and Georg E.W.
-Møller The hotel has long been considered the most prestigious and elegant hotel in the city.
+From 1872 to 1875, the building was significantly extended and refurbished by the architects, Vilhelm Dahlerup and Georg E. W. Møller The hotel has long been considered the most prestigious and elegant hotel in the city.
 Its name is French and means the "England Hotel".

 The Hotel d'Angleterre re-opened in May 2013 following extensive restorations.
 The new d'Angleterre has 30 rooms and 60 suites.
 It also has a 1-star Michelin restaurant, "Marchal", led by executive chef, Jakob de Neergaard, a cocktail and champagne bar as well as a spa and health club.